Bus depots of MTA Regional Bus Operations: Routes

+The local routes were split from Queens Surface Corporation’s QBx1 route in 2010, which operated out of College Point Depot until 2009.

 Gun Hill Depot

-The Gun Hill Depot is located at 1910 Bartow Avenue near Gun Hill Road (40.866414°N 73.833071°W), west of the New England Thruway (Interstate 95) in the Baychester neighborhood of the Bronx near the Co-Op City, which a number of its routes serve.
+The Gun Hill Depot is located at 1910 Bartow Avenue near Gun Hill Road (40.866414°N 73.833071°W), west of the New England Thruway (Interstate 95) in the Baychester neighborhood of the Bronx near Co-op City, which a number of its routes serve.

 The site was formerly a garbage and toxic waste dump, used at various times for both legal and illegal waste disposal.
 It was selected by the MTA for a new garage in 1979 to replace the original West Farms Depot It opened on September 10, 1989, also temporarily replacing the old Kingsbridge Depot, which closed on the same day for reconstruction.
 The depot also contains heavy maintenance facilities and served the Bronx's central maintenance facility upon its opening.

 In 1992, the MTA built little league baseball fields on an adjacent site one block west.
 The MTA also owned the lot immediately south of the depot until 2014, which was leased and used as a driving range from 1999 to 2010.
 This land was originally planned for an expansion of the depot, or a new central rebuild facility.
 In June 1996, solar panels were installed on the roof of the depot.
 It was the first NYCTA depot to use solar energy, which now provide about 40% of the depot's power.
 It is also the only New York City Transit bus garage that was built on previously undeveloped land.